AdRoll/baker/README.md

 # Baker

-Baker is a Go library able to process "records" (like log lines)  through configurable pipelines.
-It can read records from different sources (S3, Kinesis, etc.), process them through custom filters and send them to some output (like DynamoDB).
+Baker is a high performance, composable and extendable data-processing pipeline for the big data era.
+It shines at converting, processing, extracting or storing records (structured data), applying whatever transformation between input and output through easy-to-write filters.

 Baker is fully parallel and maximizes usage of both CPU-bound and I/O bound pipelines.
-On a AWS c3.4x instance, it can run a simple pipeline (with little processing of records) achieving 30k writes per seconds to DynamoDB in 4 regions, using ~1GB of RAM in total, and 500% of CPU (so with room for scaling even further if required).
+On a AWS c3.4xlarge instance (16vCPU amd64 / 30GB RAM), it can run a simple pipeline
+(with little processing of records) achieving 30k writes per seconds to DynamoDB in 4 AWS regions, using ~1GB of RAM in total, and 500% of CPU (so with room for scaling even further if required).

 ## Pipelines